 Custom Product Pages allow app marketers to create more relevant, custom pages on the App Store that can be tailored to specific target audiences and linked to individual campaigns.
 As an example, a fitness app could develop one product page that highlights a GPS running tracker to audiences interested in marathons, and another product page that highlights trail maps to audiences interested in mountain biking.
 Other options might be creating pages based on user locations for delivery services or in-app options like gaming avatars or streaming content themes.
 Whatever the content may be, custom product pages deliver a personalized app store experience to users which are sure to increase conversion rates.

-You can create up to 35 custom product pages and each page can be customized with metadata for app preview videos, screenshots, and promotional text, giving advertisers a wide range of flexibility for targeting customers with personalized content.
+You can create up to 35 custom product pages and each page can be customized with metadata for app preview videos, screenshots, in-app notifications and promotional text, giving advertisers a wide range of flexibility for targeting customers with personalized content.
 App analytics will provide metrics for each product page on impressions, downloads, conversion rates, retention data, and average proceeds per paying user so you’ll be able to see which pages are driving awareness, conversions, and in-app behavior.

 What is Product Page Optimization?

 Product Page Optimization applies to your default product page, where users might land through search or browse.
 This feature allows app marketers to set up two separate default pages and split traffic between them.
 You can select up to three treatments for the treatment page including app icon, preview videos, or screenshots.
 Once you’ve designated the percentage of traffic to each page, you can let the test run and then monitor results like impressions, downloads, and conversions.
 Use those results to determine if you should apply the treatments to your default page, and you’ve now optimized your page for the best possible conversion rates.